RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

 worker-2   OK       ready                            ipmi://10.20.0.3:6203   openstack          true
 ~~~

+At this stage, this third worker node is just a baremetal host, it is not ready for running workloads, nor will it show up as an OpenShift node.
 For it to become managed by OpenShift as a `Machine` and for it to become a `Node`, so we can run applications on it, we need to scale the respective `MachineSet` up.
 This will kick off the process for deploying RHCOS, installing the OpenShift components, configuring the components to talk to our cluster, and ensuring everything is running properly.
 When the baremetal opertator is deployed, it creates a `MachineSet` for worker nodes automatically for us:

 ~~~bash
 [lab-user@provision ~]$ oc -n openshift-machine-api get machineset